 The "Sniffari" Shift

 If it's too cold for a 30-minute cardio walk, switch to mental stimulation.
-15 minutes of intense sniffing (on a sheltered side street) burns as much energy as a 30-minute walk, without the frostbite risk.
+15 minutes of intense sniffing (on a sheltered side street) burns as much energy as a 30-minute walk because scent processing is cognitively demanding for dogs—their brain works harder than their legs.
+You get the same tired dog without the frostbite risk.

 Signs of Hypothermia & Frostbite